BET on Independence: Introduction

 We call the statistics that are functions of the Bernoulli variables from the above filtration approximation binary expansion statistics (BEStat), and we call the testing framework on the corresponding approximate independence the binary expansion testing (BET) framework.
 This approach leads to studies of contingency tables from discretizations.
 Although classical tests such as the $\chi^2$ tests \citep{lehmann2006testing} are readily available, they have some drawbacks: (a) the exponentially growing degrees of freedom that would affect the power, and (b) the unclear interpretability of dependence when the independence hypothesis is rejected.
 To improve on these two issues, we consider reparametrization of the likelihood of the contingency tables through a novel binary interaction design (BID) equation (Theorem~\ref{thm: bid}), which connects the study of dependence to the Hadamard transform in signal processing.
 Through this connection, the interactions of binary variables in the filtration are shown to be complete sufficient statistics for dependence.
 By utilizing these interactions, we convert the dependence detection problem to a multiple testing problem.
 Statistically speaking, the benefits of the above approach are summarized below: \begin{enumerate}[(a)] \item The Hadamard transform provides new insights for the analysis of any contingency table whose size is a power of 2.
 Compared to the conventional parametrization, the novel parameters marginal interaction odds ratios (MIOR) and cross interaction odds ratios (CIOR) separate the marginal and joint information, and CIORs being 1 is equivalent to independence.
 As an analogy, the CIORs are to contingency tables as the correlations are to multivariate normal distributions.
 See Theorem~\ref{thm: be_log_ior} and Theorem~\ref{thm: be_ior}. \item The symmetry statistics from the reparametrization are shown to be complete sufficient statistics for dependence.
 They are identically distributed and are uncorrelated under the null.
 See Theorem~\ref{thm: symmetry}, Theorem~\ref{thm: symmetry_sample} and Theorem~\ref{thm: ortho}. \item As a consequence of the above properties, the multiple testing procedure is shown to be minimax in the sample size requirement for reliable power.
-See Theorem~\ref{thm: optimality}. \item Upon rejection of independence, the largest absolute symmetric statistic and the corresponding cross interaction provide clear interpretation of the dependency. \end{enumerate} Although theories for copula and contingency tables are well-developed, we are not aware of similar approach or results in statistical literature.
+See Theorem~\ref{thm: optimality}. \item Upon rejection of independence, the largest absolute symmetry statistic and the corresponding cross interaction provide clear interpretation of the dependency. \end{enumerate}